blp-workshop/blp-workshop.github.io/mentoring.md

   <li>Mentors and mentees are expected to communicate via email and/or video/audio chat.
 We encourage mentors and mentees to schedule regular check-ins before the submission deadline.</li>
 </ul>

-<p>We will have a mid-way check-in in August to check if the match is going well.</p>
+<p>We will have a mid-way check-in in September to check if the match is going well.</p>

 <p>Time commitment expected from the mentors is about 8 hours over the duration of the mentoring program.</p>